 Under the Cannabis Licensing Agreement, the Company is required to pay Austrianova an "Upfront Payment" of \$2,000,000.
 The Company has the right to make periodic monthly partial payments of the Upfront Payment in amounts to be agreed upon between the parties prior to each such payment being made.
 Pursuant to a First Amendment to Licensing Agreement, the Upfront Payment due date was extended to December 31, 2015.
 Pursuant to a Second Amendment to Licensing Agreement, the Upfront Payment due date was extended to June 30, 2016.
-As of the October 31, 2015, the Company has paid Austrianova \$1,400,000 of the Upfront Payment (See Notes 4 and 8).
+As of the January 31, 2016, the Company has paid Austrianova \$1,700,000 of the Upfront Payment (see Notes 4 and 8).

-The Cannabis Licensing Agreement requires the Company to pay Austrianova, pursuant to a manufacturing agreement between the parties, a one-time manufacturing setup fee in the amount of \$800,000, of which 50% is required to be paid on the signing of a manufacturing agreement for a product and 50% is required to be paid three months later.
+The Cannabis Licensing Agreement requires the Company to pay Austrianova, pursuant to a manufacturing agreement planned to be entered into between the parties at a future date, a one-time manufacturing setup fee in the amount of \$800,000, of which 50% is required to be paid on the signing of a manufacturing agreement for a product and 50% is required to be paid three months later.
 In addition, the Cannabis Licensing Agreement requires the Company to pay a fee for producing the final encapsulated cell product of \$800 per vial of 300 capsules after production with a minimum purchased batch size of 400 vials of any Cell-in-a-Box® product.
-As of October 31, 2015, the specifications of the manufacturing agreement remain to be negotiated and the agreement remains unsigned by the parties.
+As of January 31, 2016, the specifications of the manufacturing agreement remain to be negotiated and the agreement remains unsigned by the parties.

-The Cannabis Licensing Agreement requires the Company to make future royalty and milestone payments as follows: (i) a 10% royalty payment of the gross sales of all products sold by the Company; (ii) a 20% royalty payment of the amount received by the Company from a sub-licensee's gross sales of the sublicensed products; (iii) a milestone payment of \$100,000 within 30 days of beginning the first pre-clinical study using the encapsulated cells; (iv) a milestone payment of \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) a milestone payment of \$800,000 within 30 days after enrollment of the first human patient in the first Phase 3 clinical trial; and (vi) a milestone payment of \$1,000,000 due 90 days after obtaining approval of a BLA or a MA or its equivalent based on the country in which it is accepted for each product.
+The Cannabis Licensing Agreement requires the Company to make future royalty and milestone payments as follows: (i) a 10% royalty payment of the gross sales of all products sold by the Company; (ii) a 20% royalty payment of the amount received by the Company from a sub-licensees on a sub-licensee's gross sales of the sublicensed products; (iii) a milestone payment of \$100,000 within 30 days of beginning the first pre-clinical study using the encapsulated cells; (iv) a milestone payment of \$500,000 within 30 days after enrollment of the first human patient in the first clinical trial; (v) a milestone payment of \$800,000 within 30 days after enrollment of the first human patient in the first Phase 3 clinical trial; and (vi) a milestone payment of \$1,000,000 due 90 days after obtaining approval of a BLA or a MA or its equivalent based on the country in which it is accepted for each product.